Geography of Guinea-Bissau: Terrain and ecology

 Natural resources found in Guinea-Bissau include fish, timber, phosphates, bauxite, clay, granite, limestone and unexploited deposits of petroleum.
-10.67% of the land is arable and 235.6 square kilometres is irrigated.
+10.67% of the land is arable and 235.6 square kilometres are irrigated.

 Natural hazards include a hot, dry, dusty harmattan haze that may reduce visibility during the dry season and brush fires.
 Severe environmental issues include deforestation; soil erosion; overgrazing and overfishing.

 Near the Senegal border there have been historic sightings of the painted hunting dog, Lycaon pictus, but that endangered canid may now be extirpated in that locale.

 Climate

 Guinea-Bissau's climate is tropical.
 This means it is generally hot and humid.
 It has a monsoonal-type rainy season (June to November) with southwesterly winds and a dry season (December to May) with northeasterly harmattan winds.

 Guinea-Bissau is warm all year around and there is little temperature fluctuation; it averages 26.3 C. The average rainfall for the capital city Bissau is 2024 mm although this is almost entirely accounted for during the rainy season which falls between June and September/October.
 From December through April, the country receives very little rainfall.